3rd/devstream.tv/README.md

 # devstream.tv developer repo

-Devstream.tv is a website that indexes developers that stream on Twitch (for now) and lets you easily see which developers are streaming right now and offers you a nice interface to watch them.
+[devstream.tv](https://devstream.tv) is a website that indexes developers that stream on Twitch (for now) and lets you easily see which developers are streaming right now and offers you a nice interface to watch them.

 This project is inspired by [https://github.com/bnb/awesome-developer-streams](https://github.com/bnb/awesome-developer-streams)

+## !!!
+Ideas, requests?

+If you have ideas on how to make this cooler, or if you feel there is mandatory functionality missing please open an issue so we can discuss it.

 ### Streamer index